ngenworks/process.ngenworks.com/docs/source/glossary.rst

 Scope change
 ------------

-* A scope change is an agreed upon adjustment to the components, functionality, or complexity of an app or site that was initially approved in the proposal and that require re-estimation.
+* A scope change is an agreed upon adjustment to the components, functionality, or complexity of an app or site that was initially approved in the proposal and that requires re-estimation.
 Scope changes need to be documented and approved by the client as soon as possible to prevent scope creep.

 -----------
 Scope creep